Shape analysis via gradient flows on diffeomorphism groups: Sobolev setting for shape analysis

 In particular, the left and right translation mappings on the group of diffeomorphisms are continuous and smooth, respectively.
 The fact that left translation is only continuous is the reason why $\cD^s(M)$ is a topological group but not a Lie group.
 Right translation is smooth and provides a right-invariant inner product at any point $\varphi\in\cD^s(M)$ by the formula

 and where $(\,,)_e$ is an inner product on $\X^s(M)$.
 We may now work in the so-called ``smooth dual.''
-This dual is defined as follows: given an inertia operator $A:\X^s(M)\to\X^{s-k}(M)$ of $k$th order we identify $\X^{s-k}(M)$ as the dual of $\X^s(M)$.
-Then, $A$ induces an inner product of the form~(\ref{eq:inertia_operator}).
-We assume that $A$ is positive with respect to this inner product.
+This dual is defined as follows: given an inertia operator $A\colon\X^s(M)\to\X^{s-k}(M)$ of $k$th order we identify $\X^{s-k}(M)$ as the dual of $\X^s(M)$.
+Then, if $A$ is positive, it induces an inner product of the form~(\ref{eq:inertia_operator}).

 The inverse map $\varphi\mapsto\varphi^{-1}$ for $\cD^s(M)$ is continuous, or $C^l$ as a map $\cD^{s+l}(M)\to\cD^s(M)$.
 If $t\mapsto\psi(t)$ is a $C^1$ curve in $\cD^{s+l}(M),\ l\geq 1$, then

 These computations will we used in \textsection\ref{sec:mom-map-on-function} to derive our main results.